boomelage/machine-learning-option-pricing/example_outs/historical_av_demonstration.md

 # example calibraion

-now why not select the one trading day and proceed with an example calibration of our Heston (1993) model
+now why not select the one trading day and porceed with an example calibration of our Heston (1993) model

 ```python